 Toby Fitch is an Australian poet, editor, essayist and teacher.
-He is the current poetry editor of Overland and a sessional academic in creative writing at the University of Sydney.
-His six books of poetry include Where Only the Sky had Hung Before and Object Permanence: Selected Calligrammes, while his seventh, Sydney Spleen, is forthcoming with Giramondo Publishing in July 2021.
-He has lived in Sydney on unceded Gadigal land since the age of 3 but is shortly relocating to Newcastle and Awabakal land.
+He is the current poetry editor of Overland and a lecturer in creative writing at the University of Sydney.
+His seven books of poetry include Where Only the Sky had Hung Before and, most recently, Sydney Spleen (Giramondo Publishing 2021).
+His next book will be an expanded full-colour edition of Object Permanence: Calligrammes, to be published by Puncher & Wattmann and Thorny Devil Press, alongside an exhibition of his visual poetry at WordXImage in December 2022.
+He has lived in Sydney on unceded Gadigal land since the age of 3.

 The Charles Rischbieth Jury Poetry Prize 2020

 The Dame Leonie Kramer Prize in Poetry 2017

 Toby Fitch has worked as poetry editor of Overland since 2016 and before that was reviews editor for Southerly from 2011-15.
 He is co-editor of Best of Australian Poems 2021 with Ellen van Neerven.
 He is the editor of the anthologies Groundswell: The Overland Judith Wright Poetry Prize for New and Emerging Poets 2007-2020 (forthcoming 2022) and, with Lisa Gorton, Australian Poetry Anthology Volume 5 2016.
 He has also worked as an editor at Power Publications, where he was managing editor of the Australian and New Zealand Journal of Art.
 As a freelance editor, Toby has edited numerous poetry manuscripts, scholarly essays and public sector documents.